GabbyWang07/CACoding/README.md

 ## Preamble

-This is a 2-week coding exercise
+This is a 2-week coding exercises

 You will extend the Clean Architecture implementation to add a use case.
 It is a continuation of this code: https://github.com/paulgries/LoginCleanArchitecture